Jigsaw-Code/outline-sdk/x/smart/README.md

 # Smart Dialer

-The **Smart Dialer** is a dialer that **automatically chooses the best way to connect** to the internet from a list of configured options.
+The **Smart Dialer** searches for a strategy that unblocks DNS and TLS for a given list of test domains.
+It takes a config describing multiple strategies, which is used to pick from.

 ## JSON config for the Smart Dialer